Sell USDINR; target of 67.95 - 67.75: ICICI Direct

-ICICI Direct expects US$ to meet supply pressure at higher levels.
-Utilise upsides in the dollar to go short on the US$INR.
+ICICI Direct expects USD to meet supply pressure at higher levels.
+Utilise upsides in the dollar to go short on the USDINR.
 Sell January Futures with a target of 67.95 - 67.75.

 Like this story, share it with millions of investors on M3